コンテンツにスキップ

 }

-In the Orleans client project, add the same NuGet packages:
+In the Orleans client project, add the required NuGet packages:

 dotnet add package Aspire.Azure.Data.Tables